Grand Forks, North Dakota: History

-Prior to settlement by Europeans, the area where the city developed, at the forks of the Red River and Red Lake River for thousands of years, had been an important meeting and trading point for Native Americans.
+Before Europeans arrived, the area where the city developed, at the forks of the Red River and Red Lake River, had been an important meeting and trading point for Native Americans for thousands of years.
 Early French explorers, fur trappers, and traders called the area Les Grandes Fourches, meaning "The Grand Forks".
 By the 1740s, French fur trappers relied on Les Grandes Fourches as an important trading post.
 This was French colonial territory.

 The United States acquired the territory from British Rupert's Land with the Treaty of 1818, but indigenous tribes dominated the area until the late 19th century.
 After years of warfare, the United States made treaties to extinguish the land claims of the Ojibwe and other Native American peoples.
 When a U.S. post office was established on the site on June 15, 1870, the name was changed to the English "Grand Forks".
 Alexander Griggs, a steamboat captain, is regarded as "The Father of Grand Forks".
-Griggs' steamboat froze in the Red River on a voyage in late 1870, forcing the captain and his crew to spend the winter camping at Grand Forks.
+His steamboat froze in the Red River on a voyage in late 1870, forcing him and his crew to spend the winter camping at Grand Forks.
 Griggs platted a community in 1875, and Grand Forks was officially incorporated on February 22, 1881.

 Thousands of settlers were attracted to the Dakota Territory in the 1870s and 1880s for its cheap land, and the population began to rise.
 Many established small family farms, but some investors bought thousands of acres for bonanza farms, where they supervised the cultivation and harvesting of wheat as a commodity crop.
 The city grew quickly after the arrival of the Great Northern Railway in 1880 and the Northern Pacific Railway in 1887.
-In 1883, the University of North Dakota was established, six years before North Dakota was admitted as an independent state born from the Dakota Territory.
-Grand Forks was the site of one of the deadliest tornadoes in North Dakota's history, then called an "inland hurricane," in 1887.
+In 1883, the University of North Dakota was established, six years before North Dakota was admitted as an independent state.
+Grand Forks was the site of one of the deadliest tornadoes in North Dakota history in 1887.
 The storm killed at least six people.

 During the first half of the 20th century, new residential neighborhoods were developed south and west of downtown Grand Forks.
 In the 1920s, the state-owned North Dakota Mill and Elevator was constructed on the city's north side.

 In 1954, Grand Forks was chosen as the site for an Air Force base.
 Grand Forks Air Force Base brought thousands of new jobs and residents to the community.
 The military base and the University of North Dakota became integral to the city's economy.
 With construction of federal highways, during the postwar years residential and business development became suburbanized, spreading to new areas as land was available.
 Interstate 29 was built on the western side of the city, and two enclosed shopping malls—South Forks Plaza and Columbia Mall—were built on the south side.